 Figures 2 and 3.
 Light micrographs of glycolmethacrylate sections of immature hymenia of the small field mushroom, Coprinus cinereus.
-Figure 2 is the younger of the two stages shown, and the large cell in that Figure is a cystidium.
+Fig. 2 is the younger of the two stages shown, and the large cell in that Figure is a cystidium.
 Only a minority of the hyphal tips that make up the hymenium differentiate into cystidia because each cystidium establishes an inhibitory morphogenetic field around itself.
-Figure 3 shows that the densely-stained branches that can be seen inserting between the basidia in Figure 2, rapidly differentiate into inflated paraphyses, and in fact arise as branches from the bases of the basidia.
-Note also that extension growth of these hyphal tips is halted in a coordinated way so that the basidia remain as projections above the paraphyseal pavement.
-Overall, these images show that to construct hymenial tissue the normal divergent growth of the vegetative colony is modified to become determinate, positively autoropic, with distinctly differentiated hyphal tips of the same generation (basidia and cystidia) and distinctly different ent developmental fates for branches of different ranks (basidia and paraphyses).
+Fig. 3 shows that the densely-stained branches that can be seen inserting between the basidia in Fig. 2, rapidly differentiate into inflated paraphyses, and in fact arise as branches from the bases of the basidia remain as projections above the paraphyseal pavement.
+Overall, these images show that to construct hymenial tissue the normal divergent growth of the vegetative colony is modified to become determinate, positively autotropic, with distinctly differentiated hyphal tips of the same generation (basidia and cystidia) and distinctly different developmental fates for branches of different ranks (basidia and paraphyses).

-regulated by the absolute value of this field and is directed by its gradient (equivalent to negative autotropism).
+mycelium, as suggested by Cohen24.
+Growth in this case is regulated by the absolute value of this field and is directed by its gradient (equivalent to negative autotropism).
 In two dimensional space turning up or down is not an option, so a tip approaching an existing hypha must go across the latter, moving against a large (possibly infinite, as the distance approaches zero) value of the density field.
-Cohen's original model produced polarized tree-like structures, quite different from the typical spherical fungal colonies, and while the Indermitte et al models29 succeeded in forming circular colony arises on a flat plane is not enough; it is crucial to understand the formation of a spherical colony in three dimensional space.
+Cohen's original model produced polarized tree-like structures, quite different from the typical spherical fungal colonies, and while the Indermitte et al. models29 succeeded in forming circular colonies, their analysis remained in two dimensions.
+Consequently, knowing how the circular colony arises on a flat plane is not enough; it is crucial to understand the formation of a spherical colony in three dimensional space.

 Our purpose here is to suggest a model, which we call the Neighbour-Sensing model, that, whilst being as simple as possible, is able to simulate formation of a spherical, uniformly dense fungal colony in a visualisation in three dimensional space.
-Following Indermitte et al^{29} we gauge our success on the basis that our model successfully imitates the three branching strategies of fungal mycelia illustrated by Nils Fries in 1943.43
+Following Indermitte et al.29 we gauge our success on the basis that our model successfully imitates the three branching strategies of fungal mycelia illustrated by Nils Fries in 194343.